Join My Metabolic Action Plan today!

 But I would also say that what I now do is micro-corrections.

-So going back to my car analogy, I have a car with lane assist.
+So, going back to my car analogy, I have a car with lane assist.
 It keeps me in my lane by making micro-corrections.
-When I felt got this car it felt a bit weird.
-I wasn’t used to it and It felt uncomfortable.
-But like many changes.
-I soon got used to and now love it.
+When I got this "car" it felt a bit weird.
+I wasn’t used to it and it felt uncomfortable.
+But like many changes, it has become familiar and now I love it.

 Nothing was out of control but my jeans felt tighter.
 The scales confirmed it.